-At acquisition and/or harvesting of ABP sites the Environmental Manager and/or ABP employees will identify any known environmental values as part of the Assessment for High Conservation and Significant Values using information from existing Natural Values Management Registers; considering sources listed in Appendix 2 and through consultation with ABP operations.
+At acquisition and/or harvesting of ABP sites the Environmental Manager and/or ABP employees will identify any known Environmental Value(s) as part of the Assessment for High Conservation and Significant Values using information from existing Natural Values Management Registers; considering sources listed in Appendix 2 and through consultation with ABP operations.

-Records of searches are saved to relevant property folders.
+Record(s) of searches will be saved to relevant property folders.